MASc/PhD Application Instructions

 You will have 14 days after the deadline to have all required supporting documents uploaded to your online application.
 Applications missing the required electronic supporting documents after 14 days past the deadline will not be considered.

-DO NOT send any documents to UBC during the first stage of your application.
+DO NOT send any documents by mail or courier to UBC during the first stage of your application.
 Paper applications and paper copies of supporting documents will not be accepted.